In accordance with the Equality Act 2010, Falkirk Council is required to publish

 What the Council is doing to improve services

-ongoing monitoring.
-A progress report on these actions will be published in April
+A progress report on these actions was published in April 2017.

 In addition and to raise awareness of equality issues across the workforce, e-learning

 training on equality and diversity is place for all employees.

 How can the public get involved: